Meghana0610/sales-data-analysis/README.md

 Problem Statement

 An analysis of the South region revealed a significant decline in sales during 2016 compared to the previous year.
-While the number of orders decreased only slightly, sales revenue experienced a much larger decline, indicating changes in product mix, order value, or category performance.
+While the number of orders decreased only slightly, sales revenue experienced a much larger decline, indicating changes in order value, or category performance.

+Quetions

+1. What are the overall sales trends from 2015–2018?
+2. Which region showed the highest decline in 2016?
+3. Which category contributed most to the decline in the South region?
+4. What are the possible reasons behind the drop in sales?

 Objectives